PolarRobotics/PR-Docs/docs/source/high-level/bot-types.md

 - Linemen are the most basic in terms of functionality.
 - Their primary purpose is to initiate physical contact with opposing bots.
 - They have no unique features and their only controllable aspect is basic movement.
-	- All other robots with the exception of the [Quarterback V3](./bot-types.md#quarterback-v3) Turret have a superset of the controls listed below.
+	- All other robots with the exception of the [Quarterback V3](./bot-types.md#quarterback-v3) have a superset of the controls listed below.

 ### Current Linemen
 - `i++`